Talk to others with an Ostomy

 My colostomy is on the left side.

-Most colostomys are on the left.
+Most colostomies are on the left.
 It is how they fit or reach which is how they determine where it is located.

-ileo are usually on the right side but for various reasons can be on the left side, I've even known of people that sleep on there right side worry about it so have asked surgeon to put it on there left side
+Ileostomies are usually on the right side, but for various reasons, they can be on the left side.
+I've even known of people that sleep on their right side and worry about it, so they have asked the surgeon to put it on their left side.

 Reply to HenryM